couchbase/docker/community/couchbase-server/3.0.1/README.md

 This README will guide you through running Couchbase Server under Docker.

-[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database / KV store that is optimized for interactive applications.
-It can be used as a drop-in replacement for memcached, as it speaks the memcached protocol.
+[Couchbase Server](http://en.wikipedia.org/wiki/Couchbase_Server) is an open-source, distributed (shared-nothing architecture) NoSQL document-oriented database and key-value store that is optimized for interactive applications.
 It has roots in both Membase (a clustered memcached) and Apache CouchDB, but is distinct from both.

 # Background Information